Moving to Tokyo, Japan? Read on to find out how to rent an apartment in Tokyo so you get the best apartment in Tokyo for the best price!

 For short term stay in Japan, you can also rent share houses like Sakura house or through Urban Renaissance agency, if you’re looking to rent a place in Tokyo for cheap.

-Renting An Apartment In Tokyo
+How To Rent An Apartment In Tokyo

-Rent Tokyo Apartments For Long Term
+How To Rent Tokyo Apartments For Long Term

 Renting an apartment in Tokyo for the long term is no joke.
 It’s a lengthy process so it’s best you start behind the scenes work at least 2 months prior to moving to Tokyo.
 Before you find a real estate agent for yourself, decide which area you’d like to rent an apartment in Tokyo.
 After which you can contact a few local real estate agents in that area.